QPod/lab-data/docker_kafka_confluent/example/kafka-standalone-confluent/README.md

 # Start a Standalone mode single-node Kafka cluster in Kraft mode (using confluent kafka)

-Notice: the `localhost` in the `KAFKA_CFG_ADVERTISED_LISTENERS` needed to be changed to your host's external IP/hostname.
+Notice: the `localhost` in the `KAFKA_ADVERTISED_LISTENERS` needed to be changed to your host's external IP/hostname.

 ```bash
 KAFKA_DATA_DIR="/data/kafka-confluent/broker" && mkdir -pv $KAFKA_DATA_DIR && chmod -R ugo+rws $KAFKA_DATA_DIR